dabble-be/ansible-intro/README.md

 | [jq](https://stedolan.github.io/jq/) | `jq-1.6` | Command line JSON processor |
 | [Caddy](https://caddyserver.com/) | `v2.4.6` | Caddy 2 is a powerful, enterprise-ready, open source web server with automatic HTTPS written in Go |
 | [tee](https://www.gnu.org/software/coreutils/manual/html_node/Introduction.html) | `8.30` | The tee command copies standard input to standard output and also to any files given as arguments |

+## 1. Intro

+"Ansible intro" is a quick guided tour into using Configuration Management to provision a single machine.
+You will use common Ansible `modules` to achieve some simple tasks.

+By the end of this exercise, you'll have used Ansible to download, install and run a web server called [`Caddy`](https://caddyserver.com/).
+This web server will display a custom HTML page.

 ## 2. Introduction: `Ansible`